srydell/vim-n-out/README.md

 # Vim-N-Out #

-Vim-N-Out takes the heavy lifting out of detouring your workflow to open a config file, make a small change and saving and quitting that file.
+Vim-N-Out takes the heavy lifting out of detouring your workflow to open a file, make a small change and saving and quitting that file.
 Could that really be easier than what it already is?
 Lets see!

 ## Usage ##